Leopold de Rothschild (1845-1917)

-Leopold de Rothschild and Marie Perugia, commemorative wedding volume, 1881
+Leopold de Rothschild and Marie Perugia, commemorative wedding souvenir album, 1881

 000/200/4, 1 volume

 Leopold made a slightly unusual but highly popular match when he married Marie Perugia of Trieste in January 1881.
 The wedding was one of the social events of the season and was attended by many famous guests including Disraeli, and the Prince of Wales who signed the register in the Central Synagogue, Great Portland Street, becoming the first member of the Royal family to attend a Jewish service.
 The couple soon became part of the inner circle of the Prince of Wales.
 This volume is a commemorative printed wedding album in blue leather binding produced to celebrate the marriage.
 Copies of the album were given to family and friends.
 It contains press cuttings and printed reports of the wedding and a list of the wedding presents given to the couple.
-Further copies of this album in blue leather binding will be found in the Rushbrooke Collection (000/848/31/1 (1 copy)), and the Exbury Collection (000/880/26/1 (3 copies)).
-Another copy in blue leather, together with a white calf-skin bound copy, (with pieces of the broken glass from the wedding ceremony inset into a roundel on the cover) will be found in the Ascott Collection (000/1373/9).
-(After the bride has been given the ring, or at the end of the ceremony, the groom breaks a glass, crushing it with his right foot, and the guests shout congratulations).
-Further material relating to their engagement and wedding (including the marriage 'ketubah' and the pen used by the Prince of Wales at the ceremony) will be found in the Ascott Collection (000/2019).
+Further copies of this album in blue leather binding will be found in The Rushbrooke Collection I (000/848/31/1), The Exbury Collection (000/880/26/1-2), The Ascott Collection II (000/1373/9/1) and The Ascott Collection III (000/2019/9/12).
+A copy bound in white calf-skin bound copy, (with pieces of the broken glass from the wedding ceremony inset into a roundel on the cover) will be found in The Ascott Collection II (000/1373/9/2).
+[After the bride has been given the ring, or at the end of the ceremony, the groom breaks a glass, crushing it with his right foot, and the guests shout congratulations].
+Further material relating to their engagement and wedding (including the marriage 'ketubah' and the pen used by the Prince of Wales at the ceremony) will be found in The Ascott Collection III (000/2019).

 Leopold de Rothschild and Marie Perugia, wedding, press cuttings, 1881